-When consideration is given to the textbook in school the following three aims must be kept in view, i.e., the formal, content, and functional aim in implementing the textbook as an educative teaching aid during an educative teaching event.
-By formal aim is meant that the textbook must be written so that it makes a real contribution to attaining the formal aim of educating, i.e., adulthood and, more specifically, intellectual adulthood.
-Naturally, this places great responsibility on the compilers of school textbooks because a textbook cannot merely be a composite by subject experts, but preferably by teaching educationists who also possess thorough subject knowledge.
+When consideration is given to the textbook in school the following three aims must be kept in view, namely, the formal, content and functional aim in implementing the textbook as a particular educative teaching aid in the course of an educative teaching event.
+By formal aim is meant that the textbook must be written so that it makes a real contribution to attaining the formal aim of educating, namely, adulthood and more specifically intellectual adulthood.
+Naturally, this places great responsibility on the compilers of school textbooks because a textbook cannot merely be a composite by subject experts but preferably by teaching educationists who also possess thorough subject knowledge.
 The content aim of the textbook has more of a connection with the subject knowledge of the textbook compilers.
-In this connection, it is necessary that the authors of textbooks keep abreast of the development of knowledge and other scientific insights with respect to the concerned area of knowledge, or subject area within which the textbook is written.
-As far as is humanly possible, incorrect, and obsolete knowledge must be eliminated.
+In this connection it is necessary that the authors of textbooks keep abreast of the development of knowledge and other scientific insights with respect to the concerned area of knowledge or subject area within which the textbook is written.
+As far as is humanly possible, incorrect and obsolete knowledge must be eliminated.
 Although textbooks must be so compiled that the pupils can understand well the knowledge contained in them, there also must be room provided for the pupils' own free and creative acts of thinking.
-The functional aim of the textbook is briefly summarized as an accountable, well-ordered source of information from which a teacher and pupils can draw.
-However, it must be emphasized very strongly that the textbook may not be the exclusive and singular method of a teacher.
+The functional aim of the textbook is briefly summarized as an accountable, well-ordered source of information from which the teacher and pupils can draw.
+However, it must be emphasized very strongly that the textbook may not be the exclusive and singular method of the teacher.
 Teacher amplifications and explanations must be done by which the book becomes more understandable to the pupils.
-A teacher illustrates the information in the textbook with examples on the chalkboard and illustrates the work with drawings and representations.
-From the above, the textbook must be implemented in an educative teaching event in a way that it will be of functional significance for the adult-becoming pupils.
+The teacher illustrates the information in the textbook with examples on the blackboard and illustrates the work with drawings and representations.
+From the above it is clear that the textbook must be implemented in an educative teaching event in a way that it will be of real functional significance for the adult-becoming pupils.